Pylons/pyramid_viewgroup/README.txt

     name="tabs_group"
     viewnames="login_tab content_tab"
     for=".interfaces.ISite"
-    request_type="repoze.bfg.interfaces.IRequest"
    />

-The consitutient attributes of this directive are:
+The consituent attributes of this directive are:

 ``name`` -- The name by which the viewgroup can be found via traversal or programmatic view execution.
 This attribute has the same meaning